Pornography and the Catholic Church

 As pastors of the Catholic Church, we offer this statement to give a word of hope and healing to those who have been harmed by pornography and to raise awareness of its pervasiveness and harms.
 In the confessional and in our daily ministry and work with families, we have seen the corrosive damage caused by pornography—children whose innocence is stolen; men and women who feel great guilt and shame for viewing pornography occasionally or habitually; spouses who feel betrayed and traumatized; and men, women and children exploited by the pornography industry.
 While the production and use of pornography has always been a problem, in recent years its impact has grown exponentially, in large part due to the Internet and mobile technology.
 Some have even described it as a public health crisis.
 Everyone, in some way, is affected by increased pornography use in society.
 We all suffer negative consequences from its distorted view of the human person and sexuality.
 As bishops, we are called to proclaim anew the abundant mercy and healing of God found in Jesus Christ, our Lord and Savior, and through his Church (USCCB, 2015).

 God and His Church are ready to help those who struggle with pornography addiction or are affected by it.
-No individual or couple needs to fear seeking help from clergy and church personnel.
+No individual, couple, or family needs to fear seeking help from clergy and church personnel.
 They can help through support, prayer, sacraments, and spiritual direction.
 They may also be able to direct you to needed resources, such as counselors and recovery groups.
-The Church truly is a field hospital for those who are hurting!
+The Church truly is a caring and compassionate field hospital for those who are hurting!

 The first step in recovery is asking for help.
 This is done by finding a qualified therapist who can work with you to develop an effective recovery program.
 I have worked with hundreds of people to overcome pornography use and addiction.
 If you or someone you love is struggling with pornography use, I invite you to contact my office to schedule an appointment.
 The healing process can begin today!
 Click here to contact me.